-Earlier this month we had a relatively empty weekend schedule so I got it in my head that we should cross off 1 National Park passport stamp.
+Earlier this month we had a relatively empty weekend schedule so I got it in my head that we should cross off 1 National Park stamps.
 With nothing more than the address in our GPS we set out for Congaree one morning.
 There are a few things I wish I’d known:

 - Location: By map it’s not all that far from Columbia, SC.
 And not a terrible distance from Charlotte, NC.
 But for all intents and purposes, it’s in the middle of nowhere.
 Like, you’ll drive down a country road for a while!
 Good to know when planning your meals.
 Don’t arrive hungry and/or without your own food.

 - Synchronized Fire Flies: Congaree National Park is one of a handful of places in the WORLD where you can see synchronized fire flies.
 It only occurs for a couple weeks once a year.
 Guests witness the awe-inspiring phenomenon of fireflies blinking in unison just after dusk.
 (And, if you’re wondering why I wish I’d known…we were there earlier in the day.
 But see my first point.
 We were NOT prepared to spend 10+ hours waiting on the bugs.)

 - Bugs: Speaking of bugs, there’s a lot of them.
 I honestly didn’t realize we were going into a swamp.
 And, again, we arrived unprepared.
 Probably not a bad idea to bring some bug repellent (or Essential Oils– whatever you prefer)- but you need something!